 NOTE: Disposable face mask can only be used once.
 If you are not ill or looking after someone who is ill then you are wasting a mask.
-There is a world-wide shortage of masks, so WHO urges people to use masks wisely.
+There is a world-wide The inability of ful... of masks, so WHO urges people to use masks wisely.

 Effects of COVID-19 on business and supply chains.

-Nearly 75% of companies have reported supply chain disruptions as a result of COVID-19, according to a new survey released by the Institute for Supply Management (ISM).
+Nearly 75% of companies have reported (1) Starting with un... disruptions as a result of COVID-19, according to a new survey released by the Institute for Supply Management (ISM).
 The ISM announced Wednesday (March 11) the first-round results of a survey focused on the effects of COVID-19 on business and supply chains.